 When most people think of camping or even “glamping” they don’t necessarily think of it as a luxury experience.
 Tents and campers are not glamorous, right?
 Wrong!
-Camping at the AutoCamp Russian River is pure luxury–from the linens on the bed, to the fresh squeezed orange juice, to the heated blankets.
+Camping at the AutoCamp Russian River is pure relaxation and luxury–from the linens on the bed to the fresh squeezed orange juice, to the heated blankets.
 Come take a look at our heavenly luxury glamping experience at AutoCamp Russian River!

-Nestled among the towering Redwoods, in the heart of Sonoma County near the little town of Guerneville, California, AutoCamp Russian River is a unique family lodging experience in Airstream campers and canvas tents.
-The camp is centrally located to white river rafting, country farms, over 50 Russian River wineries, and the rugged (and breathtaking) California coast.
-Airstream campers are available all year, and canvas tents are seasonally from March – October.
+Nestled among the towering Redwoods, in the heart of Sonoma County near the little town of Guerneville, California, AutoCamp Russian River is a unique glamping experience in Airstream campers and canvas tents.
+About two hours north of San Francisco, the camp is located close to white river rafting, country farms, over 50 Russian River wineries, and the rugged (and breathtaking) California coast.
+Airstream campers are available year round, and canvas tents are seasonal from March – October.

 On our first trip to AutoCamp Russian River, we stayed in one of the canvas tents.
-Each tent is outfitted with a queen size-bed with luxury linens, fluffy robes and towels for the group showers, lighting and electricity, including USB outlets and electric blankets, a campfire and outdoor patio with seating, cooking equipment, camp lanterns and everything else you need to “rough” it glamping style.
+Each tent is outfitted with a queen size bed with luxury linens, fluffy robes, and towels for the group showers.
+The tent also has lighting and electricity, including USB outlets and electric blankets.
+Outside the tent are an individual campfire/grill, outdoor patio with seating, cooking equipment, camp lanterns and everything else you need to “rough” it glamping style.

-We were also provided with three food-grade camping logs to create a campfire for roasting hot dogs or s’mores.
+We were also provided with three food-grade camping logs to create a campfire for roasting hot dogs or s’ mores.
 (S’mores kits are available for purchase at the camp store in the clubhouse.)
-There are no bathroom facilities in the tents, but the group bathroom facilities at the clubhouse are lavish too.
+There are no bathroom facilities in the tents, but they do provide fluffy bathrooms to use in the group bathroom facilities at the clubhouse, which were surprisingly lavish.
 The spa-inspired bathrooms have private toilet facilities and marble showers with luxury toiletries by Malin & Goetz.

 The Airstream Campers

 The Airstream suites are made for larger families or couples who want to stretch out a little more.
-Each suite has a queen size-bed in the bedroom, and a comfy full-size futon in the living room area.
-The Airstream campers have a large private bathroom with toilet, walk-in marble shower and full size vanity.
+Each suite has a queen size bed in the bedroom and a comfy full-size futon in the living room area.
+The Airstream campers have a large private bathroom with toilet, walk-in marble shower, and full-size vanity.
 The kitchen area in the center of the Airstream has a sink, microwave, and kitchen dishware, utensils, and glassware.
-Guests can purchase some groceries from the camp store (including local wine), or grab groceries from the local Safeway about three miles away.
-Outside each Airstream is a large deck area, fire pit, picnic table, and four chairs for outdoor dining.
-Guests are issued a private security code to get in their Airstream, and the code can be changed to customized.
+Guests can purchase groceries from the camp store (including local wine), or grab groceries from the local Safeway about three miles away.
+Outside the Airstream campers are a large deck area, fire pit, picnic table, and four chairs for outdoor dining.
+Guests are issued a private security code to get in their Airstream, and the code can be customized.

 The clubhouse is decorated mid-century modern, with indoor fire pit, lounge areas, board games, and spa bathroom facilities.
-The clubhouse has a small camp store with non-alcoholic and alcoholic beverages (including local wines and beers), snacks (cheese and crackers, candy, etc), s’mores kits, and souvenirs.
-Water is available 24 hours a day in the lounge area, and gourmet coffee and tea is available in the morning.
-A nice bonus in the morning?
+The clubhouse has a small camp store with non-alcoholic and alcoholic beverages (including local wines and beers), snacks (cheese and crackers, candy, etc), s’ mores kits, and souvenirs.
+Water is available 24 hours a day in the lounge area, and gourmet coffee and tea are available in the morning.
+A nice bonus?
 Fresh cut orange halves with an old-fashioned hand juicer so you can squeeze your own fresh orange juice!

-Though there were only two toilets and two showers in each bathroom, we never had to wait to use the facilities, and though rustic looking, they were clean and well-maintained.
-The camp has a security gate that closed at night, and guests were issued a pass code to get back in the camp.
+Though are only two toilets and two showers in each bathroom, we never had to wait to use the facilities, and though rustic looking, they were clean and well-maintained.
+The camp has a security gate that remains closed at night so guests are issued a passcode to get back in the camp if they go out for the evening.
 The staff was friendly and accommodating.
-The only complaint we had during our stay was that half our graham crackers in our s’mores kit were broken.
+The only complaint we had during our stay was that half our graham crackers in our s’ mores kit were broken.
 Yes, this was our only complaint…seriously!
-We enjoyed our stay so much, I cancelled the hotel reservations we had at another nearby hotel for our return trip through the area, so we could come back to the AutoCamp Russian River.
-When we returned a week later (with my husband) we stayed in one of the Airstream campers.
-We did stay long enough to truly appreciate the wineries and river activities, but we will next time.
-My husband loved it so much, he said he wanted to come back again and camp for several days next time.

 A Few Tips